kellenvu/kellenvu.github.io/_posts/2023-10-07-favorite-chrome-extensions.md

 ---
 title: 11 Chrome extensions to check out
-tags: [Tech]
+tags: [Productivity]
-description: A list of my favorite Chrome extensions, in order of how often I use them.
+description: A list of my favorite Chrome extensions.
 ---

 {% include elements/figure.html image="https://cdn.pixabay.com/photo/2015/05/19/07/45/browser-773216_1280.jpg" caption="Source: Pixabay" %}

 I sometimes get asked about the Chrome extensions I use, so I thought I'd share a few of my favorites.
-Here, I’ve listed them in order of how often I use them.
+Here, I’ve listed them in order of how often I use them (most to least often).
 Hope you find them handy!

 ---